zhixinma/CVAT-SAM3-AI-Tracker/README.md

 ## ✨ Key Features

-* 🎯 **Smart Object Selection:** The UI automatically fetches your CVAT job labels and intelligently listens to your active selections in the CVAT sidebar, switching the target object seamlessly.
 * 🎬 **Range Propagation:** Track an object from a `Start` frame to an `End` frame.
 The backend engine automatically assigns independent tracking sessions to handle multiple instances, disjointed polygons, and occlusions without memory crashes.
 * 🔍 **Text-to-Mask (Text Prompting):** Segment objects on your **current frame** using natural language prompts (e.g., "white hat").
+* 🎯 **Smart Object Selection:** The UI automatically fetches your CVAT job labels and intelligently listens to your active selections in the CVAT sidebar, switching the target object seamlessly.
 * 🗑️ **Range Deletion:** Clean up messy AI or manual annotations with a single click within a specific frame range to quickly retry prompts.
+* ✍🏻 **Range Label Updating:** Update the label of objects from a `Start` frame to an `End` frame.
 * 💾 **Auto-Save & Hard Reload Sync:** Automatically clicks CVAT's "Save" button to commit your manual edits before running AI inference.
 It then flawlessly refreshes the CVAT UI via URL parameters to fetch and display the new AI-generated polygons from the database.
 * 🧠 **State Persistence:** Utilizes browser `localStorage` to remember your selected Object IDs and target frames even after the page reloads.